nocentino/sql-s3-object-integration/README.md

 When you're all finished, you can use `docker-compose down --rmi local --volumes` to stop all the containers and destroy all the images and volumes associated with this environment.

-## Polybase and s3 Data Virtualisation Environment
+## Polybase and s3 Data Virtualization Environment

 Second, in this repo's `polybase` directory, there's a script `demo.sh`.
 This script has the commands you'll need to start up the environment and do a basic connectivity test using Polybase-based access to s3-compatible object storage.
 To start everything up, you'll change into the `polybase` directory and run `docker-compose up --build --detach`.
 This docker-compose manifest will do a few things...let's walk through that.